CentreForDigitalHumanities/Summer-School-2024/code/##_preparation/Welcome.md

 ### 2. Python exercises 🐍🧑‍💻

 We have prepared a series of programming exercises to help you get familiar with Python and Jupyter Lab.
 We recommend that you complete these exercises before the Summer School starts.
-Depending on your experience with coding, they might take you 1 to 4 hours to complete.
+Depending on your experience with coding, in total they might take you 1 to 4 hours to complete.

 We advise you to start well in advance so that you have enough time to complete the exercises (1a-d) and let them sink in.
 - `1a_getting_started.ipynb`